 4) Inhibition of high affinity ATP-dependent cyclic nucleotide transporters

-Moreover, methylxanthines also have other effects such as relaxing smooth muscles, stimulating urine production and fluid loss, and increasing heart muscle contraction [R].
+The predominant health effects that stem from these mechanisms are increased wakefulness and alertness during the day.
+Methylxanthines also have other effects such as relaxing smooth muscles, stimulating urine production and fluid loss, and increasing heart muscle contraction .

-This leaves the action on adenosine receptors and inhibition of cAMP-degradation as the only logical mechanism related to the consumption of dietary methylxanthines.
+This leaves the action on adenosine receptors and inhibition of cAMP-degradation as the primary mechanism behind the effects of dietary methylxanthines.

 To give a practical example: when adenosine accumulates in the brain and saturates adenosine receptors, we feel dizzy and sleepy.
 Xanthines bind to the same receptors as adenosine (antagonism), which prevents this effect and keeps us alert and awake.

 Also, maintaining a high level of circulating cAMP may increase heart rate and promote fat metabolism .